 Figure 3.3.3.1.
-Black sea bass pot endorsements by homeport community.
-Source: SERO Permits 2013
+Distribution of black sea bass pot endorsements as of August 24, 2015 Source: SERO Permits 2015

 Black sea bass is part of the larger snapper grouper complex and while this species is harvested commercially using several different gear types, the proposed regulatory action within this amendment will primarily affect commercial black sea bass pot fishermen, with some indirect effects for black sea bass fishermen using other types of gear.